Aditi-Asati/aditiasati/content/posts/kernel_ridge_regression/index.md

 We will be tuning the hyperparameters of the KRR model using Gridsearch cross validation method.

 {{<alert type="info">}}
 It's crucial to always tune the hyperparameters of any machine learning model since the performance of the model is very sensitive to the choice of the hyperparameters.
-(As an example, think of how changing the regularization constant in KRR algorithm can affect the training of the model)
+As an example, think of how changing the regularization constant in KRR algorithm can affect the training of the model.
 {{</alert>}}

 ```py